-Edible Schoolyard NYC partners with public schools to transform the hearts, minds, and eating habits of young garden and kitchen classes integrated into work with underserved communities with limited access to healthy food.
+Edible Schoolyard NYC partners with public schools to transform the hearts. minds. and eating habits of young garden and kitchen classes integrated into work with underserved communities with limited access to healthy food.
 Our program provides direct our partner schools, and indirect service through Professional Development.
 WWW.
 EDIBLESCHOOLYARDNYC.
-ORG

-"I used to not like peppers but now that I tasted them in the salsa, I think I kind of love them." - Student, P.S.
-216
+ORG "I used to not like peppers but now that I tasted them in the salsa, I think I kind of love them." - Student, P.S.
+216 Derived from a variety of sources, including student, parent, and Professional Development attendee surveys; parent and teacher interviews; class observations; the Healthy Schools Toolkit (in conjunction with our strategic partner FoodCorps); and a Columbia Teacher's College Research survey.
+FoodCorps Healthy School Progress Report.

 PLANTING THE SEEDS FOR A HEALTHIER TOMORROW

 OUR REACH KEEPS GROWING

 Over the past school year we reached:

-3.024

-82,680

-4,646

-6,115

-students at our six partner school sites students taught by our 595 Professional Development participants community farmstand visitors family workshop attendees
+- 3,024 students at our six partner school sites

+- students taught by our 595 Professional Development participants

+82.680

+- 4,646

+- community farmstand visitors

+family workshop attendees

 OUR PROGRAM WORKS!

-Our data1 show that we are achieving our desired outcomes across ALL school sites.
+Our data show that we are achieving our desired outcomes across ALL school sites.

 HEARTS

+37%

 Preference for eating healthy food

-37%

-increase in willingness to try a new vegetable in the cafeteria
+increase in willingness

+to try a new vegetable

-MINDS
+in the cafeteria

-Knowledge about cooking skills and food systems
+MINDS Knowledge about cooking skills and food systems

-29%

 increase in students who report that they can read a recipe

 EATING HABITS

 Behavior around healthy eating

-13%

 increase in fruit and vegetable consumption at home every day

 OUR IMPACT IS INCREASING

 In the 2016-2017 school year:

 - We taught 2,358 lessons, or 26% more than the previous year - 2 out of 3 new students reported liking vegetables more at the end of their first year in the program - We facilitated 75 cafeteria tastings and activities almost 7x more than the previous year - We reached 595 educators through our Professional Development offerings, a 142% increase over the previous year - 6,115 people came to our family workshops 7x more than the previous year - We welcomed 2,339 visitors at P.S.
-7's community farmstand, a 70% increase over the previous year - Our Bronx Network Schools enjoyed significant increases over the previous year in overall school wellness metrics2
+7's community farmstand, a 70% increase over the previous year - Our Bronx Network Schools enjoyed significant increases over the previous year in overall school wellness metrics